bekk/bekk-christmas/post/react/wip-swr.md

 **Another tip** is to abstract some of the most used caches into custom hooks for easier reuse.
 If you have a specific configuration for a cache and plan to reuse it, I really recommended doing so.

-# 🏎 Want to take it out for a spin?
+# 🏎 Ready to take it out for a spin?
 The best way of getting to know SWR is to head over to the documentation.
 There are great examples and a long list of features to get to know.
 One of the latest exciting features is integration with the new Suspense api from React, which rethinks error patterns!